Eporediese/fulmine-labs-mini-pacs/README.md

-# Fulmine Labs mini-PACS (aka Eyball)
+# Fulmine Labs mini-PACS (model generation for medical image Anomaly Detection)

 Implement a basic Picture Archive Communication System (PACS) to manage DICOM images.
 Use these images to implement an anomaly detection system, to help with test automation.

 ![Eyball](eyball3.png "Eyball")

-Date: 3/2/2024
+Date: 5/1/2024

 Fulmine Labs LLC